 I see much more upside in listed equities in Kenya than in real estate

 To be clear, I am not against making an investment there for now.
 I’ll be waiting on the sidelines for the Kenya citizenship by investment programme to see whether it incorporates real estate.
-In the meantime, I plan on getting exposure through the African Lions Fund.
+In the meantime, I plan on getting exposure through the African Lions Fund which I explain in this article.
 Make sure to subscribe to this free newsletter on African equities here.

 I shall continue investing in real estate, but in other markets.